i-like-robots/react-tags/README.md

 #### handleFocus (optional)

-Optional event handler when the input receives focus.
+Optional callback function for when the input receives focus.
 Receives no arguments.

 #### handleBlur (optional)

-Optional event handler when focus on the input is lost.
+Optional callback function for when focus on the input is lost.
 Receives no arguments.

 #### handleValidate (optional)

-Optional validation function that determines if tag should be added to tags.
-Receives a tag object.
-Should return a boolean.
+Optional validation function that determines if tag should be added.
+Receives the tag object and must return a boolean.

 ```js
 function handleValidate(tag) {